jimmycleuren/fireping/docs/about.md

 - The **Slaves** which gather the data and send it to the master to present it on the dashboard.

 You can setup multiple Slaves for a single Master but only one master per Slave.
+This allows for efficient data gathering for a lot of servers with as few as possible slaves.
+For collecting data on big datacenters, you can add a Storage node to handle the large amounts of data.

 ![Master/Slave](/fireping/assets/images/master_slave.png)